9_Rendering 3D Scenes

 method updates all the uniform variable data linked in the program, which we will call from the Mesh

-class after setting the appropriate matrix data.
+class after setting the our transformation matrices data.

 The set_properties